Smart Switch App Android: Top 5 Apps for Home Control

 From Box to Brilliance: Step-by-Step Installation & Setup with Your Android App

 4. Connect to Wi-Fi (if applicable): For Wi-Fi smart switches, the app will guide you to connect the switch to your home’s Wi-Fi network.
-Ensure your Android phone is on the same 2.4 GHz Wi-Fi band that your smart switch will use, as many smart devices still rely on this frequency for stability.
+Ensure your Android phone is on the same 2.4 GHz Wi-Fi band that your smart switch will use, as many smart devices rely on this frequency for stability.

 6. Basic Controls: Test the basic on/off functionality through the app.
 You should be able to control your lights or appliances with a simple tap.